cfengine/documentation/guide/latest-release/known-issues.markdown

 In order to add software inventory for other platforms, please contact support for a custom policy.

-### Enterprise - Unable to edit directory based users with dots in username

-Mission Portal does not allow users from a directory to be edited if they have dots in their username.

 ### Enterprise Hub - PHP warnings after upgrading from `3.6.x`

 After upgrading from `3.6.x` PHP warns it is unable to